dxc-technology/halstack-style-guide/contributing/overview.md

     |   ...

 ```
+Follow these steps when creating new content:

+1. Create a new folder inside `guidelines/principles` or `guidelines/components`
+2. This folder should contain a `README.md` file and a `images` folder
+3. Only add the `miniature.png` file when adding a new component, no needed for principles

-Every component documentation or priciples should follow the same structure
+Every component documentation or priciples added should follow the same structure.

 ### Editing the catalog.json file

+In order to update the content in our documentation site the `catalog.json` file need to track the new additions:

 ```
 {